-Rear-wheel drive vehicles, despite being the original layout and preferred in the earlier days of motoring, have disadvantages to the everyday driver and become trickier to handle when bad weather sets in.
-Not everyone is capable of handling a rear-wheel drive vehicle during inclement weather.
+Rear-wheel drive vehicles, despite being the original layout and preferred in the earlier days of motoring, have disadvantages to the everyday driver, and become trickier to handle when bad weather sets in.
+Not everyone is capable of handling a rear-wheel-drive vehicle in a snowstorm, for example.

-It’s not as clean-cut as some might like, but in many ways, your environment and daily routine will dictate which drivetrain is right for you.
-The biggest factor to consider would be if you live in either a fair-weather or mild four-season climate (modest levels of snow and rain), the truth is that you can get away with pretty much any drivetrain choice.
+In many ways, your environment and daily routine will dictate which drivetrain is right for you.
+If you live in either a fair-weather or mild, four-season climate with modest levels of snow and rain, you can get away with pretty much any drivetrain choice.

 Performance driving behavior

 Truth be told, front-wheel drive and rear-wheel drive both have proven themselves as tried and tested in motorsports.
-Examples of legendary front-wheel drive racing includes the original Mini Cooper during the famous Monte Carlo Rallies and more recently, the British Touring Car Championship, which almost exclusively features front-wheel driven racing cars.
+Examples of legendary front-wheel-drive racing include the original Mini Cooper during the famous Monte Carlo Rallies and, more recently, the British Touring Car Championship, which almost exclusively features front-wheel driven racing cars.

-For performance drivers, it also provides the most “balanced” feel, wherein vehicle handling characteristics of rear-wheel drive vehicles are very predictable with the right talent behind the wheel.
-That’s usually due to weight distribution and the fact that you’re not asking a set of wheels to do more than one action.
-Also, because the rear wheels are the drive wheels, they often exhibit what’s called “oversteer,” which occurs when the rear of the vehicle rotates around a curve because the rear drive wheels lose traction, causing the weight of the vehicle to shift and break the rear end loose.
-For performance drivers, this is preferred over understeer since oversteer can be recovered a lot more easily – again, if you know what you’re doing behind the wheel.
+For performance drivers, rear-wheel drive also provides the most balanced feel.
+Handling characteristics of rear-wheel drive vehicles are very predictable with the right talent behind the wheel.
+That’s usually due to weight distribution, and the fact that you’re not asking a set of wheels to do more than one action.
+Also, because the rear wheels are the drive wheels, they often exhibit what’s called oversteer, which occurs when the rear of the vehicle rotates around a curve because the rear drive wheels lose traction, causing the weight of the vehicle to shift and break the rear end loose.
+For performance drivers, this is preferred over understeer since oversteer can be recovered a lot more easily — again, if you know what you’re doing behind the wheel.